Priyagarwal-066/Python-Mini-projects/README.md

 # Python-Mini-projects
-This is grocery-list app mini project of beginners level.
-This is my first project.
+These are mini projects of beginners level.